tleader2026/AEGIS-Protocol/FRAMEWORK.md

 The geopolitical layer described in this document is a thesis about how the world is organizing, not a policy prescription.
 The technical layers described here are designed to be useful regardless of which geopolitical trajectory materializes — because accountable AI execution is necessary in any world where agents act consequentially on behalf of humans.

-The protocol is being built for the world as it is becoming, not the world as it was.
+The protocol is being built for the world as it is becoming, not the world as it was, or as it is in the year 2026.

 ---